-Ferries to Sporades islands depart from the three getaway ports of Volos, Agios Konstantinos and Mantoudi.
+Ferries to Sporades islands depart from the three getaway ports of Volos, Agios Konstantinos, Thessaloniki and Mantoudi.

 Volos is a coastal city in Thessaly which is situated midway on the Greek mainland, about 330km north of Athens and 220km south of Thessaloniki.
-The one-way ticket to Skiathos is 26 euro and the duration of the trip is about 2,5-3 hours.
+For Skiathos the duration of the trip is about 2,5-3 hours.

-The ticket to Skopelos is 28 euro with the trip duration being about 3-4 hours.
+For Skopelos the trip duration being about 3-4 hours.

-Last but not least is Mantoudi port, located in Evia where the distance with Athens is about 140km, the one-way ticket costs about 19,80 euro per person.
+Last but not least is Mantoudi port, located in Evia where the distance with Athens is about 140km.

 There are several crossings during the day which are operated with the conventional and highspeed vessels of Anes Ferries, Blue Star ferries and Aegean Flying Dolphins companies.